Turn on red: Canada

+Left turn on red

 In Canada, left turn on red light from a one-way road into a one-way road is permitted except in some areas of Quebec, New Brunswick, and Prince Edward Island.
 Left turn on red into a one-way road is permitted in British Columbia, even from a two-way road.

 Some intersections have signs to indicate that a left turn on red is prohibited.
 In BC, Alberta, Saskatchewan, Manitoba, and Ontario, the sign for "no left turn" is defined with the line in the red circle flipped compared to other prohibitive signs.
 Although inconsistent, this allows "no left turn" to be a mirror image of "no right turn".
 However, in Quebec, the diagonal line is the same as in "no right turn".